Chitwan Photography Tour - 6 Days Itinerary and Cost

 • Camera Equipment: For taking pictures, you'll need a DSLR or compact camera with a long zoom lens (like a 100–400mm or 150–600mm lens), a wide-angle lens for landscapes and scenes, extra batteries, memory cards, a lens cleaning kit, and a weather cover.

-• Clothes: Long sleeves and slacks that are light and breathable (in neutral colors), a sun hat, solid walking shoes, and a waterproof jacket.
+• Clothes: Long sleeves and slacks that are light and breathable (in neutral colours), a sun hat, solid walking shoes, and a waterproof jacket.

 • General: a power bank, binoculars, a universal adaptor, and a personal first-aid kit.